Julius-88/ludus-nexus/readme.md

 ![User Detail](./docs/admin-user-detail.JPG)
 ![User Detail Two](./docs/admin-user-detail2.JPG)

 The staff member can log-in to their account through the website via the regular login button in the navbar which users also have access to.
 The sign-in also has a remember me tickbox.
+And it allows for the creation of new accounts.

 ![Sign In](./docs/sign-in-page.JPG)